somar0/Crossbar-Design/README.md

       $ ghdl -r test_file --vcd=testbench.vcd  #VCD-Dump
       $ gtkwave testbench.vcd                  #Start GTKWave

-Also you can compile and look on wave diagrams in GTKWave with command

-      $ bash script.sh test_file.vhdl test_file_testbench.vhdl

-Last file must be **testbench** !!!

 ### auto compiling the project
-In the compile folder is a script to compile all the components automatically.
+In each Design file there is a script to compile all the components automatically.
 You can use it like this:

-      $ cd compile
+      $ sh compile_sm.sh
-      $ bash auto_compile.sh
+      $ sh compile_vm.sh

-After this you just have to compile the test benches you want to use.
-For example like this (you should still be in the compile folder):

-      $ bash script.sh ../BNNA/tb_presentation.vhdl

 ## References

 1. FP-BNN:  Binarized  neural  network  on  FPGA